-7The Statistisches Reichsamt, see [54] on the issue.
+7The Statistisches Reichsamt, see [Too01] on the issue.

-8For more on the issue of Reunification after 1990, see appendices B and C with our data.
+8For more on the issue of Reunification after 1990, see appendices B and C

+Because our data rely on tax return, they only provide information about incomes at the tax unit level.
+We cannot assess intra-tax unit income distribution with our data.
 The fractiles we estimate are defined relative to the total number of potential tax units derived from population and family census statistics (see appendix C for more details).
-Following [35], we focus on the top decile and on smaller fractiles within it that are of crucial interest to understand with finesse the evolution of top incomes.
-We thus built series for the top decile (denoted by P90-100), the top 5 percent (P95-100), the top one percent (P99-100), the top 0,5 percent (P99,5-100), the top 0,1 percent (P99,9-100) and the top 0,01 percent (P99,99-100).
-As the top tail of income distributions is generally well approximated by Pareto distribution, we use simple parametric methods to estimate thresholds and average income for all of our fractiles (for more details on the method see appendix D. In order to control, within the top decile, for the (heavy) effect of the top fractiles, we systematically analyse intermediate fractiles P90-95, P95-99, P99-99,5, P99,5-99,9 and P99,9-99,99.
+Following [Pik01], we focus on the top decile and on smaller fractiles within it that are of crucial interest to understand with finesse the evolution of top incomes.
+We thus built series for the top decile (denoted by P90-100), the top 5 percent (P95-100), the top one percent (P99-100), the top 0,5 percent (P99,5-100) and the top 0,01 percent (P99,99-100).
+As the top tail of income distributions is generally well approximated by Pareto distribution, we use simple parametric methods to estimate thresholds and average income for all of our fractiles (for more details on the method see appendix E. In order to control, within the top decile, for the (heavy) effect of the top fractiles, we systematically analyse intermediate fractiles P90-95, P95-99, P99-99,5, P99,5-99,9 and P99,9-99,99.

-We then estimate the shares of each fractile in the overall personal income by dividing the amounts accruing to each fractile by homogeneous total personal income derived from national accounts (after 1920) and from reliable series built by [14] for the Pre-WWI years (see appendix C).
+We then estimate the shares of each fractile in the overall personal income by dividing the amounts accruing to each fractile by homogeneous total personal income derived from national accounts (after 1920) and from reliable series built by [HoM59] for the Pre-WWI years (see appendix C).